maalos/debian-from-scratch/README.md

 EOF
 ```

+#### If you have busybox installed...
+Then you probably don't need to build dpkg from source.
+Just skip "Installing dpkg", and add an extra `--force-depends` to each dpkg command in "Installing apt"

 ### Installing required packages for dpkg
 You need 3 more packages installed in your chroot environment (in the following order) for dpkg to build.
 https://www.linuxfromscratch.org/lfs/view/stable/chapter08/zlib.html